Estimate of Costs

 The updated cost sheet will be posted here shortly.

 In order to understand the actual difference in cost of your semester abroad, you should compare the Estimate of Costs sheet for this program that is linked above to what you would pay normally for a semester at Binghamton. ***Cost Comparison: Binghamton University estimates the average cost for a full time student one semester on campus to be $12,993.50 in-state and $20,633.50 out-of-state.

 Federal and New York State financial aid is generally applicable to study abroad programs.
 The Binghamton Office of Financial Aid Services is able to consider only the applications of students matriculated at Binghamton for degree study.
 Other SUNY and non-SUNY students should contact the financial aid office on the home campus for information about eligibility for all aid programs.

 Students applying for this program are encouraged to apply for campus and national scholarships.
 Please visit the Office of International Education and Global Initiatives or go to our scholarships page for more information.

 The Murdoch University program is open to students in all majors.
 Applicants should have completed at least one year of college study, be in good academic standing, and have a GPA of 3.0 or higher.
 Applications from SUNY and non-SUNY students are welcome.

-Please contact the Office of International Programs at email@example.com for more information or to set up an appointment.
+Please contact the Office of International Education and Global Initiatives at email@example.com for more information or to set up an appointment.